pillar-markup/pillar/README.md

 #### Installing `LaTeX` on OSX

-The simplest installation is to do a full mactex installation.
+The simplest installation is to do a full Mactex installation.
 Just follow the instructions in https://www.tug.org/mactex/

 #### Installing `LaTeX` on *nix